pagkly/Zed/Investopedia3/Over-The-Counter (OTC).md

 Over-The-Counter (OTC)
 ## What Is Over-the-Counter (OTC)?

-Over-the-counter (OTC) refers to the process of how securities are traded via a [broker-dealer network](https://www.investopedia.com/terms/b/broker-dealer.asp) as opposed to on a centralized exchange.
-Over-the-counter trading can involve equities, debt instruments, and [derivatives](https://www.investopedia.com/terms/d/derivative.asp), which are financial contracts that derive their value from an underlying asset such as a [commodity](https://www.investopedia.com/terms/c/commodity.asp).
+Over-the-counter (OTC) refers to the process of how securities are traded via a [[broker-dealer network]](https://www.investopedia.com/terms/b/broker-dealer.asp) as opposed to on a centralized exchange.
+Over-the-counter trading can involve equities, debt instruments, and [[derivatives]](https://www.investopedia.com/terms/d/derivative.asp), which are financial contracts that derive their value from an underlying asset such as a [[commodity]](https://www.investopedia.com/terms/c/commodity.asp).

-In some cases, securities might not meet the requirements to have a listing on a standard market exchange such as the [New York Stock Exchange (NYSE)](https://www.investopedia.com/terms/n/nyse.asp).
+In some cases, securities might not meet the requirements to have a listing on a standard market exchange such as the [[New York Stock Exchange (NYSE)]](https://www.investopedia.com/terms/n/nyse.asp).
 Instead, these securities can be traded over-the-counter.1

 However, over-the-counter trading can include equities that are listed on exchanges and stocks that are not listed.
 Stocks that are not listed on an exchange, and trade via OTC, are typically called over-the-counter equity securities, or OTC equities.2